mahziyar-jaberzadeh/sim-900-using-REST-API/README.md

 SECOND:

-set the proper software serial pins in SIM900.CPP because (YES IT WORKS WITH ANY ARDUINO !!!)
+set the proper software serial pins in SIM900.CPP because (YES IT WORKS WITH ANY ARDUINO INCLUDING MEGA 2560!!!)